zwycooky/FDhaplotype/README.md

 # FDhaplotype
 This repository contains scripts for the analysis of the FDDB haplotype assembly.

+# Workflow
-SVdetection: Scripts for identifying structural variations (SVs) between the two haplotypes of the FDDB genome.
+1. SVdetection: Scripts for identifying structural variations (SVs) between the two haplotypes of the FDDB genome.

-gap_filling: Scripts for filling gaps in the FDDB genome using additional assemblies.
+2. gap_filling: Scripts for filling gaps in the FDDB genome using additional assemblies.

-reads_phasing: Scripts for generating haplotype-specific k-mers for the FDDB genome.
+3. reads_phasing: Scripts for generating haplotype-specific k-mers for the FDDB genome.

-Phasing_by_FDDB_offspring: Scripts for phasing SNPs using FDDB offspring
+4. Phasing_by_FDDB_offspring: Scripts for phasing SNPs using FDDB offspring

-QTLmapping_in_halfsib_population: Scripts for QTL detection in FDDB half-sib population
+5. QTLmapping_in_halfsib_population: Scripts for QTL detection in FDDB half-sib population